melecouvreur/climbing-app/README.md

 ```
   DB_HOST=localhost
   DB_USER=root
-  DB_NAME=users
+  DB_NAME=climbingapp
   DB_PASS=YOURPASSWORD
 ```

 - Run `npm run migrate` in the `my-app` folder in a new terminal window.
-This will create the 'user_info' and 'days' tables in your database and populate with fake user info.**
+This will create the 'users', 'days' and 'certifications' tables in your database.

-**If npm run migrate doesn't work, seperate instructions are in days.sql and user_info.sql to set-up tables directly via MySQL interface.
+**If npm run migrate doesn't work, seperate instructions are in commands.sql to set-up tables directly via MySQL interface.

 ### External API Prep